-- High levels of legal protection, monitoring, and enforcement for workers' rights (such as those related to health and safety or freedom to organize) - High levels of worker voice and negotiating ability (due to strong protections for worker voice or high demand for workers' comparatively scarce skills), especially those where workers have meaningful input into decisions regarding the introduction of new technologies
+- High levels of legal protection, monitoring, and enforcement for workers' rights (such as those related to health and safety or freedom to organize) - High levels of worker voice and negotiating ability (due to strong protections for worker voice or high demand for workers' comparatively scarce skills), especially those where workers have meaningful input into decisions regarding the introduction of new technologies direct legal protections.

-These factors encourage worker-centric AI design.
-Workers in such environments also possess a higher ability to limit harms from AI systems (such as changing elements of an implementation or rejecting the use of the technology as needed), including harms outside direct legal protections.
 This should not, however, be treated as a failsafe for harmful technologies, particularly when AI systems can easily be adopted in environments where they were not originally intended.
 In environments where workers lack legal protection and/or decision-making power, it is especially important to scrutinize uses and potential impacts, building in additional mitigations to compensate for the absence of these worker safeguards.
 Contractual or licensing provisions regarding terms of use, rigorous customer vetting, and geofencing are some of the many steps AI-creating organizations can take to follow this practice.
 Care should be taken to adopt fine-grained mitigation strategies where possible such that workers and economies can reap the gains of neutral or beneficial uses.